SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 Glowmap2 alpha > 0, FXmap alpha > 0, FXmap green channel == 1:
 	Uses glowmap2 color and will always glow (no animation)

+Special:
+	cutout2 = 2 : Behaves the same as cutout2 = 0, but with the restriction that glowmap1 must also be active

 ```